 Alimony may be awarded to one spouse post-divorce.
 This is the common type of alimony that most people are familiar with.
 Seek guidance from a renowned Philadelphia family law attorney to know when post-divorce alimony may be awarded to extend the help to a dependent spouse receiving assistance for basic needs.

 However, it is not always possible to extend such help or support after a divorce is finalized.
 The family courts are aware of this fact.
 Therefore, a judge will consider many factors while deciding whether to grant alimony.

 Factors considered include earning potential and age of the recipient spouse.
-In certain situations, Pennsylvania permits permanent alimony for the life or until remarriage of the dependent spouse, although it is rarely granted.
+In certain situations, Philadelphia permits permanent alimony for the life or until remarriage of the dependent spouse, although it is rarely granted.